Is There a Genetic Component to Alcoholism?

 What Do I Do If I Think I Am An Alcoholic?

 If you suspect that you may have a serious problem with alcohol, the first thing to do is tell someone.
-Whether you attend an Alcoholics Anonymous meeting, tell a friend or a family member, or someone else you trust, start the conversation.
+Whether you attend an Alcoholics Anonymous meeting, tell a friend, a family member, or someone else you trust, start the conversation.
 It is a long road to admitting that you have a problem.
 Stating your name and saying that you are an alcoholic does not come easy, and that’s okay.
 Talking to your loved ones about it can put you on the right road.

 What Do I Do If I Have the Alcohol Gene?